dmochoco/lexer/README.md

 # lexer
-Lexer for the Quorum Programming language
+Lexer for the Q Programming language